 Improving the marketing communications process — from the consumer’s perspective — will drive growth, loyalty and profitability.
 Managing the marketing process without taking advantage of the technology tools available is becoming more and more difficult.

-Below are the most important marketing industry trends that can’t be ignored by financial marketers in 2016 and beyond.
-Unfortunately, according to the 2016 State of Financial Marketing Report, sponsored by Deluxe, many financial services marketers are not embracing or effectively prioritizing these trends.
+Below are the most important marketing industry trends that can’t be ignored by financial marketers.
+Unfortunately, according to the research from the Digital Banking Report, many financial services marketers are not embracing or effectively prioritizing these trends.

 Financial marketers must embrace these trends within all objectives, strategies and tactics.
 Doing so will become a key differentiator in the future.